FAQs - Accounting Technicians Ireland Part-time Course

 Please note: This is an indicative course delivery timetable and is subject to change.

 Next year's mode of delivery - online, face to face or a combination of both - is entirely dependent on the government health advice and level of restrictions in force during the upcoming academic year 2022/2023.

 No, there is no January intake at ATU for this programme.
 The programme run at ATU commences in September.

 ATI hold remotely invigilated online examinations in June each year.
 Repeat exams are held in August.

 The application system we use at ATU does not issue an email when an application has been made.
 When you have successfully applied, all the checklist items will be ticked off.
 You will then click on 'Application is Complete' and if you 'Agree to the Terms', you will get a 'Signature' page which confirms you have made your application.

 In relation to deferrals or withdrawals from the ATI programme and impact on ATI registration, examinations, ATI fees paid and ATI refunds policy etc., you will need to contact ATI students services.

-Unfortunately, GMIT can’t accept deferrals once a place on the course has been accepted.
+Unfortunately, ATU can’t accept deferrals once a place on the course has been accepted.